MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Update or De-Installation

 1. Deactivate the plugin in Admin-Area of WordPress.
 2. Optional for clean Update: Delete the Plugin-in.
 Stop here for De-Installation.
 Hint: The Wordpress-Database is cleaned upon de-installation.
-The Custom-Fields (lat, lon, postimg, geoaddress, admin settings ASO) are removed from your database!
+The Custom-Fields ( the admin settings, only!) are removed from your database!
 3. Do Installation with the new version.
 Wordpress will provide you a message window wether you are sure.
 If you de-installed before, all settings have to be done again.
 Skip Step 2. and you don't have to do that.

 # Upgrade Notice

-Upgrade to Wordpress 5.7 and PHP 8.0 is highly recommended!
+Upgrade to Wordpress 5.7.2 and PHP 8.0+ is highly recommended!
 Due to the error corrections it is highly recommended to upgrade the Plugin!
 Thank's for your patience.

 </br>